Looking after your mental health, your mood and your emotional wellbeing is every bit as important as taking care of yourself physically.

 If you’re feeling stressed you can find useful advice on the MIND website including how to get organised and plan a revision timetable.

-Childline also have some top tips on preparing for the big day.
+Childline also has some top tips on preparing for the big day.